-The cause of water on the knee is usually arthritis.
-When patients have knee arthritis, fluid accumulation within the joint is a common finding.
-Patients often find relief when the fluid is removed from the joint, but the fluid can often reaccumulate.
+The cause of water on the knee is most often knee arthritis.
+When patients have arthritis, fluid accumulation within the joint is a common finding.
+Patients often find relief when the fluid is removed from the joint, but the fluid will likely return eventually.

 Traumatic injuries can also cause accumulation of either fluid or blood within the joint.
 For example, meniscus tears and ligament injuries can cause fluid to collect.
-Furthermore, tearing of small blood vessels can cause fluid to accumulate within the knee, this is commonly seen in patients with an ACL tear.
+Furthermore, tearing of small blood vessels can cause blood to accumulate within the joint, this is commonly seen in patients with an ACL tear.

 Excess fluid around the joint can accumulate in the bursa, a condition called prepatellar bursitis.
 While the fluid is not actually within the knee joint itself, prepatellar bursitis also causes swelling, or water on the knee.